FBD 2023

 FBD 2023 was an inter-county Gaelic football competition in the province of Connacht, the successor to the FBD Insurance League.
-All five Connacht county teams participate.
+All five Connacht county teams participated.
 All games took place at the University of Galway Connacht GAA Airdome under the air-supported dome for the second year in a row. were the winners, for the first time since 2012.

 Competition format

 The competition is a straight knockout.
 Drawn games go to extra-time and possible penalty shoot-out.